smethwickonline/clive/README.md

 </p>

 # clive
-a small-ish initiative from the smethwick project. it's a platform for mobile phones (and mobile phones only, don't @ me about tablets they're just worse computers).
+a desktop environment for mobile phones

 ### how 2 run